Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • Technique / Technique + Dexterity

+### Average attacking through walls

+Benkei's air special can hit enemies through walls, but at such a short range it's unlikely to be useful.

 ### Great angled glitch

 Benkei can go past even thick walls with his C3 while angled.
 Additionally, his sprint attack and C7 allow him go past up to medium-thick walls.
 Since he has a Samurai-style musou, he can also be used to setup angled glitch, although realistically, you'd probably rather use his energy for speed movement.